-Bureau of Disabilities Services (BDS) is responsible for the oversight of the incident reporting system, which includes receiving and evaluating all incident reports.
+Bureau of Disabilities Services (BDS) (previously known as the Bureau of Developmental Disabilities Services or BDDS) is responsible for the oversight of the incident reporting system, which includes receiving and evaluating all incident reports.
 Incident reviewers use the web-based complaint and incident reporting systems to evaluate each of the incident reports to determine whether or not the provider has taken appropriate and sufficient actions to remedy the situation, prevent chances for reoccurrence, and to assure the participant's immediate safety.